 - services SEO or positioning, which do not and never will work.

-- services of social marketing (create the Facebook page or put up the ad campaign) sold as if Zuckerberg himself was working on it
+- services of social marketing (creating the Facebook page or putting up the ad campaign) sold as if Zuckerberg himself was working on it

 - Email marketing on abusive lists, untargeted or simply sold at absurd prices ("2,700 euros for 10,000 mailings" with no guarantee of clicks or anything else...)

 - websites still "handmade" or with Proprietary CMS created by agencies that do not follow quality standards, and that charge capital for each update

 - websites created with Open source CMS, sold as their own or at hallucinating prices, using a template from $10